w3f/Grants-Program/applications/Apillon.md

 * IPFS client

 For encryption we are considering the flow:
-- Using password based PBKDF2 key for deriving AES-GCM key with random salt.
+- Using password-based PBKDF2 key for deriving AES-GCM key with a random salt.
 - Encrypting data with AES-GCM and random iv.
 - Random salt and iv are needed for decryption and should be stored with encrypted content.

 ### Two-Phase Development